rbuttric/Airborne-Analytics/README.md

 - Focused Analysis on United Airlines: The analysis centers on the domestic flight records of United Airlines for the year 2018.

 ## How It Works
+### Demand Forecasting
 - User Input: Users input their preferred departure date and airport.
 - Data Analysis: The model analyzes historical flight data, providing insights into past traffic patterns.
 - Forecasting: Using advanced forecasting techniques, the model predicts future demand and potential delays.
 - Visualizations: Relevant statistics and graphs are generated, offering users a clear understanding of the patterns and trends.
+### Delay Prediction
+- User Input: Users input flight information, including the month of departure, both departure and arrival airports, departure delay in minutes, aircraft taxi-in/out, wheels-off/on times, as well as the flight distance.
+- Data Analysis: The model conducts an in-depth analysis of historical flight data, capturing various factors influencing delays.
+- Supervised Machine Learning: Leveraging advanced supervised machine learning techniques, the model trains on historical data to identify patterns and relationships between different variables and predict potential delays in minutes.
+- Visualizations: The generated visualizations now include predictions for flight delays, providing users with a more accurate and actionable overview of potential disruptions.

 ## Why It Matters
 - Informed Decision-Making: Passengers can make informed decisions about their travel plans based on historical and forecasted data.
 - Stress Reduction: Predicting departure delays provides passengers with peace of mind and the ability to proactively adjust their itineraries.